07 3040 5790 info@vivahealthgroup.com.au

 Three fundamental precepts of Good Work Design:

-1. Design can shape and respond to the distinctive motivators and drivers of human behaviour.
+1. Design can shape and accommodate the distinctive motivators and drivers of human behaviour.

 2. Work is a social determinant of health, safety, wellbeing, and prosperity.
 As such, it is a unique and viable design medium.

-3. The intelligent application of human- and humanity-centred approaches can improve the design of work.
+3. An intentional application of human- and humanity-centred approaches can improve the design of work.

 Good Work Design Precepts